alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 models.
 I also suspect that many things humans view as "intelligent" or "intentional" are neither.
 We just want to think we're intelligent and intentional.
 We're not, and the bar ML models need to cross is not as high as we think.

-That speeds up timelines, because ML ideas are bottlenecked by the size of the ML community, whereas faster hardware is powered by worldwide consumer demand.
+If compute plays a larger role, that speeds up timelines.
+ML ideas are bottlenecked by the size and growth of the ML community, whereas faster hardware is powered by worldwide consumer demand.
+The latter is a much wider bottleneck.

 Let's go back to GPT-3 for a moment.
 GPT-3 is not the largest Transformer you could build, and there are reasons to build a larger one.
 If the performance of large Transformers scaled for 2 orders of magnitude (1.5B params for GPT-2, 175B params for GPT-3), then it wouldn't be too weird if they scaled for another 2 orders of magnitude.
-Of course, it might not, but I don't see a good argument why it shouldn't.
+Of course, it might not, but I don't see a good argument why we should be confident it shouldn't.
 Such a 100x model could once again have qualitative differences in behavior.

-There's certainly enough data for this.
+There's certainly enough data to train such a model.
 Focusing on GPT-3's text generation is missing the main plot thread.
 If you believe [the rumors](https://www.technologyreview.com/2020/02/17/844721/ai-openai-moonshot-elon-musk-sam-altman-greg-brockman-messy-secretive-reality/), OpenAI has been working towards large scale multi-modal learning.
 So far, their